 Best SD Card for Canon EOS R

 Since the Canon EOS R supports SDXC UHS-II you’ll want to pick up one of these new faster cards.
 When using my typical 98/mbps SD card I noticed video recording couldn’t keep up when shooting 60fps.
 The latest breed of cards can read and write with a 300/mbps speed.
-Getting one of these memory card will ensure you’re getting the most out of the EOS R.
+Getting one of these memory cards will ensure you’re getting the most out of the EOS R.

 Canon EOS R Sample Photos